Joseph Cuffari: DHS Inspector General

 In December 2021, Cuffari's office learned that Secret Service text messages from the time of the attack on the U.S. Capitol on January 6, 2021 had been deleted.
 Staff members of his office planned to contact the respective offices, collect the phones and use data recovery specialists to try to recover the messages.
 However, Cuffari decided not to review any of the phones.
 He informed Congress in July 2022 in a letter that the text messages were lost.
 Cuffari learned in February 2022 that text messages of former acting DHS Secretary Chad Wolf and acting DHS Deputy Ken Cuccinelli were lost in a reset after they left the DHS.
 He did not investigate the deletion of these records.
 In August 2022, the chairs of the Oversight and Reform Committee and Committee on Homeland Security accused Cuffari of hampering the Congressional investigation into the January 6 attack on the US Capitol and made public a letter he wrote refusing to share documents related to the investigation or to allow members of his office to be interviewed.

+In October 2022, NPR reported that the majority of lawyers in the Office of Counsel had left.
+The departures often stemmed from the lawyers' unease with how Joseph Cuffari managed the watchdog role.
+Earlier in 2022, the Senate Judiciary Committee's top leaders raised concerns that Cuffari downplayed widespread reports of sexual harassment and misconduct at DHS.
+In May 2022, Cuffari issued a scathing response, shifting the blame onto lower-level employees in his agency.

+In October 2024, the Integrity Committee of the Council of the Inspectors General on Integrity and Efficiency released a redacted "Report of Findings" on the IG's office at DHS.